kcl-lang/kcl-lang.io/docs/user_docs/guides/abstraction.md

 ## Further Information

+Want to know how KCL achieves its abstraction ability?
+You can refer to the [KCL Tutorial](/docs/reference/lang/tour) to learn more about KCL language features.

 In addition to manually maintaining the configuration, we can also use KCL APIs to integrate **automatic configuration changes** into our applications.
 For specific instructions, please refer to [here](/docs/user_docs/guides/automation).